Why does my cat put his paw on me?

 Your cat puts his paws on you to keep some distance

 Here’s an interesting one.
-In this video a slender stray cat does seem to be, as the video poster suggests, hungry and asking for food.
-In fact, at the end of the video, he hungrily gobbles all of the food he’s given.
-But I don’t believe this cat is using his paw the way a pet cat would.
+In this video, a pet cat, who clearly has a comfortable relationship with his guardian, is using his paw in a completely different way.
 It’s not a “Hey you!
 I need something!” tap-tap-tap, like Nemo above.
-It’s more of a rigid, outstretched leg that seems to be saying, “I want what you have, but I don’t want you to come too close.”
+It’s more of a rigid, outstretched leg that seems to be saying, “I don't want you to come too close with that thing in your hand.”

 Have you ever been cuddling your cat only to have him place a paw, rather stiff-limbed, against your face?
 The effect is very, “Back up.
 You’re too close.”